'There's been enough time': Frustration builds among the vaccinated - KRDO

 “We’re looking to some pain and suffering in the future because we’re seeing cases go up,” he told ABC.

-And while it is the unvaccinated that will likely experience the brunt of this pain and suffering, Fauci noted the choices of the unvaccinated impact the overall community situation.
+And while the unvaccinated will likely experience the brunt of this pain and suffering, Fauci noted the choices of the unvaccinated impact the overall community situation.

 “When you have unvaccinated people getting infected, you’re propagating the dynamics of the outbreak, which ultimately impacts everybody from the standpoint of having to wear masks, from the standpoint of the safety of kids in schools, from the standpoint of being able to open up everything the way we were when we were normal,” he said.

-Ohio Governor Mike DeWine said Sunday his state is seeing “a significant increase” in vaccination rates, particularly in rural areas.
+Ohio Gov. Mike DeWine said Sunday his state is seeing “a significant increase” in vaccination rates, particularly in rural areas.

-“I think … fear of the Delta variant is certainly one of the causes,” DeWine told CNN’s Jake Tapper on “State of the Union.”
+“I think … fear of the Delta variant is certainly one of the causes,” DeWine told CNN on Sunday.

-DeWine said the state is now focusing outreach efforts to the Medicaid population, who he said are “under-vaccinated,” through incentives like $100 cash awards for getting the shot.
+Ohio is now focusing outreach efforts to the “undervaccinated” Medicaid population through incentives like $100 cash awards for getting the shot, DeWine said.

-DeWine said the state’s “Vax-a-Million” lottery program also played a major role in reversing a downward trend in vacation rates.
+The state’s “Vax-a-Million” lottery program also played a major role in reversing a downward trend in vacation rates, he said.

 “We think well over 100,000 extra people were vaccinated, at a minimum, because of that,” DeWine said.
 “It was very, very successful.
 It was something that worked and, you know, we are glad we did it.”

-DeWine said despite the state’s progress on vaccinations, “We have room to grow.”
+Despite the state’s progress on vaccinations, “We have room to grow,” DeWine said.

 Hospitals overwhelmed with patients

-Note: Correction: An earlier version of this story gave the wrong timing for when the doses were administered when discussing the rate of daily vaccines.
-The Centers for Disease Control and Prevention reported the additional doses Sunday, but it’s not clear when they were all administered.